fegarciad/BinanceTrading/README.md

 Include an strategy optimizer module to optimize the parameters of a trading strategy using backtest results.

+Make order size a percentage of current holdings or dependant on the trading strategy.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.